Sustainability

 Sapporo Lion

 Sapporo Lion always has “Safe, reliable, and authentic” as its first priority.
-The food ingredients offered to our customers have been procured from origins that ensure the constancy of safety and supply, through close examination of logistic systems, past performances and industry reviews.
+The food ingredients offered to customers have been procured from origins that ensure the constancy of safety and supply, through close examination of logistic systems, past performances and industry reviews.

 ページトップへ戻る